joaomazzaropi/JoaoMazzaropi/README.md

 ## 🛠️ My Experience

 ### 🚀 Nacional Player (npsamp.com.br)
-**Role:** SA-MP Server Developer
+**Role:** Coordinator, Head of Administrative Management Department
-**Duration:** December 2022 - February 2024
+**Duration:** December 2022 - February 2024; Since July 2024

 For over two years, I worked on the **Nacional Player** server, where I learned a lot about **Pawn** and server management.
 It was an amazing experience that helped me grow as a developer.
+After a brief period working on **Project Roleplay**, I returned to **Nacional Player** as a Coordinator, managing the Administrative Management Department.

-### 🌐 Project Roleplay (projectroleplay.com.br)
+### 🌐 Project Roleplay
 **Role:** Lead Developer and Founder
-**Duration:** Since June 2024
+**Duration:** June 2024 - July 2024

-Currently, I'm working hard on **Project Roleplay**, a new Action-Roleplay SA-MP server.
-I'm excited to bring fresh and fun experiences to our players.
+I founded **Project Roleplay**, a new Action-Roleplay SA-MP server.
+After a successful run, I made an agreement with **Nacional Player** and decided to close the project to return to my previous team.

 ## 🔧 Skills